 Patrols were often resupplied with mules, and some unfortunate troopers were designated as the mulemen (sadly with no extra pay!).

-As for weapons, their choices were certainly many and colourful.
+As for weapons, their choices were certainly many and colorful.
 The Australian Owen, and the British Sten, and Sterling sub-machine guns were favored for their compact, light nature.
 The FN FAL, AR-15, M16, M1 Garand, and Lee Enfield No. 5, a shortened version of the venerable No. 4, packed more punch.
 In case needed, Bren light and GPMG heavy machine guns offered firepower, and a shotgun per patrol became customary for its force.

 Their humid and rotting hunting ground meant that weapons had to be cleaned and oiled constantly.

-Effectiveness, morale and discipline improved.
+Effectiveness, morale, and discipline improved.

 But the strain wouldn’t ever vanish.

 And yet the future brimmed with excitement and potential: Hearts-and-minds missions with cannibal tribes, tree-abseiling parachute jumps, and the New Zealanders were coming next!